knaagar/responsive-navbar/README.md

 </div>
 ```

-> This is in development and more attributes, flexibility and professionalism will be added in the future.
-More styling features will be added too.
+> This is in development.